 Ongoing Compliance and new GDPR compliant features

-We will be introducing additional features prior to the introduction of GDPR to support and simplify the ways in which our customers can meet GDPR requirements.
+We have introduced additional features to support and simplify the ways in which our customers can manage their GDPR responsibilities.

-One area where we are developing new tools is for management of consents.
+One area where we have introduced new tools is for management of consents.
 The GDPR greatly extends the responsibilities for gaining consent to use personal information beyond that which is required under existing data protection legislation.

-Under GDPR consent needs to be freely given, specific, informed & granular, verifiable, easy to withdraw and time limited, Further details on the new functionalities for managing consents will be provided by Eploy to customers in the near-term.
+Under GDPR consent needs to be freely given, specific, informed & granular, verifiable, easy to withdraw and time limited, Further details on the new functionalities for managing granular consents can be found here.

 Eploy hold the IASME Certification & GDPR Ready Checkmark